Nickchapman3773/Uranium-Fever/README.md

 Expand
 </summary>

-Linux inherently requires above average operating system knowledge and troubleshooting capability.
+Linux inherently requires above average operating system knowledge and troubleshooting capacity.
 As such, these instructions are less specific.
 Support **WILL NOT** be provided for the Linux installation process.

 - Requirements:
 	- Windows - Access to windows via a seperate installation or a virtual machine.